-This location is on the top side of our top 10 locations.
+Acadia N.P.
+Thunder Hole Photography – This location is on the top side of our top 10 places.
 This park will blow you away for dynamic photography!
 You cannot go wrong doing photography here.
-If you want to do a travel photography trip of a life time this is your place.
+If you want to do a travel photography trip of a life time, this is your place.
 You can also go on a tour with Extra Eyes Photo Tours.
 They will show you all of the secret locations.
 They already know where to go to do sunrise and sunset photography and all the other things you will need to know.
-If you go at it alone you cannot go wrong either.
-You could come out with at least one top ten photograph from this spot.
-When you go into the park they will give you a map where Thunder Hole is clearly marked.
+If you go at it alone, you cannot go wrong either.
+You could come out with at least one top ten photographs from this spot.
+When you go into the park, they will give you a map where Thunder Hole is clearly marked.
 There is also a link to it below.
-If you drive the one way road and you are not sure roll your window down.
-When you get close to Thunder Hole the thunder will start and you can hear it plain as day.
-This is a main tourist stop along the park road.
+If you drive the one-way road and you are not sure just roll your window down.
+When you get close to Thunder Hole, the thunder will start, and you can hear it plain as day.
+Acadia National Park, Thunder Hole photography location is a main tourist stop along the park road.
 Sunrise is the best time to go here to avoid the big crowds in the warmer months.
 You won’t miss this spot driving the park route.

 Food – Only one restaurant in the park in walking distance from Jordon Pond.
 There are chairs out back you can sit and view the location and eat in your chair.
 That’s what we did.